MarkusBordihn/BOs-Adaptive-Performance-Tweaks/spawn/README.md

 Number Of players * Max Number Of Entity * Server Load * Game Difficulty
 ```

+You can add your own custom basic spawn control over the `adaptive_performance_tweaks/spawn/CustomSpawn.toml` config file.

 **Note: Playing in the game difficulty HARD could exceed the max number of hostile entity from the config file by max.
 2x.**

 You could also get an overview of all currently loaded monster over `/aptweaks monster`.